rbecerra001/SpotifyCreepyLittleSister/README.md

 ## Technology Used

+1. Diagram.io
+2. IntelliJ (or some form of text editor)
+3. Spring Boot
+4. Maven
+5. pgAdmin
+6. postgres
+7. Postman
+8. JWT

 ## Installation Instructions
 1. Fork and clone the repository.
 2. Using postgres, create a database called `spotifycreepylittlesister`
-3. Open the file `SpotifyCreepyLittleSister/src/main/resources/application-dev.properties` and change lines 7 and 9 to be
-   your postgres username and password
+3. Open the file `SpotifyCreepyLittleSister/src/main/resources/application-dev.properties` and change lines 2 to the proper port number (9092 recommended) and 7 & 9 to be your postgres username and password
 4. Go into the  `SpotifyCreepyLittleSister` directory and run the application from your command line using `mvn spring-boot:run`
-5. Open the url `localhost:9092/helloworld`.
+5. Open the url `localhost:{PORTNUMBER}/helloworld`.
 If the screen says `Hello World`, you're connected and should be able to register and login a user.